rkk1995/Notes/docs/papers/Storage/spanner.md

 - For RW transactions, the coordinator assigns a commit timestamp $S_i$ no later than $TT.now().latest$ computed after receiving the commit request, and waits until $TT.after(S_i)$ is true to apply the commit("commit wait").
   - Sets the commit time to $TT.now().latest$ since TT.now() returns a range time is between, exclusive so $latest$ is guaranteed to not have occured.
   - Keeps calling $TT.now()$ until $TT.now().earliest()$ is greater than above commit time.
 - For RO transactions and snapshot reads, every replica tracks $t_{safe}$ for the maximum at which the replica is up-to-date, which depends on the Paxos state machine and if there are prepared but not committed transactions.

 ## R/W Transactions

 ```
 BEGIN
   x = x + 1
   y = y - 1
 END
 ```

 We don't want any read or write of x or y sneaking between our two ops.
 After commit, all reads should see our updates.

-### Two-phase commit (2pc) with Paxos-replicated participants.
+### Two-phase commit (2pc) with Paxos-replicated participants

 ```
 Client picks a unique transaction id (TID).
 Client sends each read to Paxos leader of relevant shard (2.1).